 Over the past 2 weeks alone I’ve exposed around 20 different scams, all of which were focusing on the cryptocurrency market in the hope that they could take advantage of the newbies who were just looking to make a quick buck by investing.

-Resonance Capital & BTC Global Team were just 2 of the scams I seen but if you read my reviews of them you’ll quickly see how they can actually look very convincing & could potentially catch people out… So it’s definitely wise to be careful & to ask the questions.
+Resonance Capital & BTC Global Team were just 2 of the scams I saw but if you read my reviews of them you’ll quickly see how they can actually look very convincing & could potentially catch people out… So it’s definitely wise to be careful & to ask the questions.

-I’ll admit that I have seen a few Papyrus scam rumors on the web whilst carrying out due diligence but these have likely been written by people who either don’t have a full understanding of the company or by people who are potentially scammers themselves looking to draw people into a different opportunity instead.
+I’ll admit that I have seen a few Papyrus scam rumours on the web whilst carrying out due diligence but these have likely been written by people who either don’t have a full understanding of the company or by people who are potentially scammers themselves looking to draw people into a different opportunity instead.

 I’m certainly no expert on cryptocurrency ICO’s myself but from what I’ve seen I personally believe don’t believe Papyrus is a scam, it definitely seems like a legitimate ICO & a promising one at that.